Evening bike tour in Bangkok, Thailand

 Gather at the Grasshopper Shop

-Cycle and ferry to Wat Arun
+Cycle to Wat Arun

 Visit the Flower Market